-After suffering with a long-lasting sciatica flare up, I think I finally know what I should do to keep it at bay.
+After suffering from a long-lasting sciatica flare-up, I think I finally know what I should do to keep it at bay.

 Things I Tried to Quiet My Sciatica

 Over the past two years I’ve tried the following:

 - Physical therapy

 - Vitamin C